qqbnureke/cookBookRecipe/README.md

 # cookBookRecipe
-See all recipes, add new one, see details (ingredients, instructions) and share it
+Create account
+Log in
+See all recipes
+  click on object to see descriptions (title, description, image, ingredients, instructions)
+  + share it
++ Add new one if you want
+Enjoy with app